sonalij23/travel-booking-site/README.md

 Welcome to the Travel Booking Site, a web application built using React, Tailwind CSS, Firebase Authentication, and Firestore database.
 This platform allows users to explore and book tours based on different locations.
 Users can also leave reviews for the tours they've experienced.

 Features

-Search Tours: Users can search for tours by entering the place, distance, and the number of people they plan to travel with.
+Search Tours: Users can efficiently search for tours by entering the desired location, preferred distance, and specifying the number of people they plan to travel with.

-User Authentication: To proceed with checkout and leave reviews, users need to log in.
-If they don't have an account, they can create one.
+User Authentication: To proceed with checkout and leave reviews, users are required to log in.
+If they don't have an account, a seamless account creation process is available.

-Review System: Reviews are stored in a Firestore database.
-Users can view and leave reviews for tours.
+Review System: The review system is integrated with Firestore database, allowing users to view and leave reviews for the tours they have participated in.

-Responsive Design: The site is designed to be responsive, ensuring a seamless experience across various devices.
+Responsive Design: The site is designed to be responsive, ensuring a seamless and enjoyable experience across various devices.

+Featured Tour Section: Explore specially curated tours in the Featured Tour section, providing users with a spotlight on unique and exceptional travel experiences.

+Pagination: To enhance user experience, the site incorporates pagination for the display of tours.
+This ensures that users can easily navigate through multiple tours, making the browsing experience efficient and user-friendly.

 Deployment

 The Travel Booking Site is deployed and can be accessed at [Deployed Site URL](https://659f9bb814afdb3fac3e9d54--stupendous-pastelito-639873.netlify.app/).